What To Do If Bitten By A Dog

 3. Take photos.
 Take photos of your wounds as soon as possible (including any torn or bloodied clothing), of the dog that attacked you if possible, and of the area in which the attack happened.
 Take photos of any "Beware of Dog" signs or lack of signs.

 4. Gather specific information from the dog owner.
-It is very important to get the dog owner's name and address information.
-Also, ask the dog owner to give you copies of his dog's rabies vaccination records.
+Ask the dog owner to give you copies of his dog's rabies vaccination records and the name of his homeowners insurance or renters insurance.
+These policies often provide coverage in dog attack cases.

 5. Document everything you remember about the incident.
 The more detail that you remember, the better.
 You should also speak to any witnesses and document their account of events as these can be very important to a case.